Feedback-limited Accretion: Variable Luminosity from Growing Planets: Acknowledgments

 \section{Acknowledgments}

-We would like to thank P.\ Ben\'itez-Llambay, W.\ Lyra, H.\ Klahr, C.P.\ Dullemond, N.\ Cuello, S.\ Stammler, D.\ Stamatellos, S.\ Casassus, and J.A.\ Eisner for their comments, suggestions and helpful discussions that greatly improved the quality of this work.
+We would like to thank P.\ Ben\'itez-Llambay, W.\ Lyra, H.\ Klahr, C.P.\ Dullemond, N.\ Cuello, S.\ Stammler, D.\ Stamatellos, S.\ Casassus, J.A.\ Eisner, and G. Marleau for their comments, suggestions and helpful discussions that greatly improved the quality of this work.
+We would also like to acknowledge {Sergei Nayakshin and} the anonymous referees who reviewed a previous version of this work.
 This work was partly carried out while JC was on sabbatical leave at MPE.
 JC and MG acknowledge the kind hospitality of MPE, and funding from the Max Planck Society through a ``Partner Group'' grant.
-We acknowledge financial support from Millennium Nucleus grant RC130007 (Chilean Ministry of Economy), from CONICYT-Chile through FONDECYT (1141175, JC \& MG; 1150345, MG), CONICYT--Gemini (32120007, MM) and Basal (PFB0609, JC \& MG) grants, and from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No 714769, MG).
+We acknowledge financial support from the ICM (Iniciativa Cient\'ifica Milenio, Chilean Ministry of Economy) via grant RC130007 (MG, JC \& MM) and the N\'ucleo Milenio de Formaci\'on Planetaria grant (JC \& MM), from CONICYT-Chile through FONDECYT (1141175, JC \& MG; 1150345, MG), and Basal (PFB0609, JC \& MG) grants.
+MG acknowledges financial support from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No 714769), from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) Ref no. FOR 2634/1, from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy – EXC-2094 – 390783311, and from the Alexander von Humboldt Foundation in the framework of the Sofja Kovalevskaja Award endowed by the Federal Ministry of Education and Research.
+MM acknowledges financial support from the Chinese Academy of Sciences (CAS) through a CAS-CONICYT Postdoctoral Fellowship administered by the CAS South America Center for Astronomy (CASSACA) in Santiago, Chile.
+PA acknowledges financial support from CONICYT PIA ACT172033 and the Max-Planck Society through a Partner Group grant with MPA.